-Cessation of international protection is governed by Articles 11 and 16 PD 141/2013.
-As of 1 January 2020, the same articles in the IPA apply.
+Cessation of international protection is governed by Articles 11 and 16 of IPA.

 Refugee status ceases where the person: